lahtis/Global-Language-Family-Mapper/README.md

 ## Features

 * **7,782 Languages**: Extracted and indexed from global linguistic datasets.
 * **98% Genealogical Coverage**: 0% missing entries.
-All languages are classified, with ~10% grouped under uncoded or isolated categories pending further refinement.
+All languages are classified, with ~10% pending full genealogical refinement and currently grouped as uncoded or isolated.
 * **Enhanced Uralic Support**: Detailed mapping for Finno-Ugric languages, including Karelian (`krl-KRL`), Finnish, and Estonian.
 * **Global Geographic Accuracy**: Languages are grouped into major families such as Indo-European, Niger-Kordofanian, Austronesian, and more.